Degrees and Certifications:

 We have 2 grown children, a son, Jake, and a daughter, Courtney.

 I enjoy spending time with my family, traveling, and reading.
-I am a HUGE Carolina Panthers fan.

 I have been teaching since January 2002.